SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/typography.md

 title: Typography
 permalink: /:path/typography/
 description: |
-  Typography
+  Typography establishes hierarchy and readability throughout the checkout.
 menu_order: 1200
 ---

 # Typography

-Typography establishes hierarchy and readability throughout the checkout.
+This section defines typographic styles used across the checkout.
+Typography styles are applied consistently through components and states.

+Font sizes are defined using `rem` units to ensure that text scales according to user browser settings and accessibility requirements.
+Pixel values are provided as a visual reference based on the original design specifications.

 ---